knaw-huc/data-envelopes/help_documentation.md

 ### Ethical Review

 * Review - an indication, yes or no, if an ethical review was carried out
-* Description - if an ethical review was carried out, enter a brief description of the ethical review (e.g. who carried it out and when, any reference number or other identifier)
+* Description - if an ethical review was carried out, enter a brief description of the ethical review (e.g. who carried it out and when, any reference number or other identifier).
-* Outcomes - the outcomes of the review and how they influenced the dataset creation
+* Outcomes - the outcomes of the review and how they influenced the dataset creation.
+E.g. 'The publication was deemed lawful.
+An advert was placed making people aware of the plans to publish the residential registration cards and allowing them to object to their card being made available, within 6 weeks of the advert being placed.'
 * Link - link to any further information about the ethical review
 * Ethical Review Contact - a person who may be contacted in relation to questions on ethical review
   * Name - full name of the person